2026 Agenda

 15:30 Future challenges and opportunities

-To include the transition to net zero, energy usage and demand forecasting, electrification of homes and transport, future trading arrangements, community energy, the role of storage, what is the future of gas, and does nuclear energy have a role to play in Australia?
+- To include moving to 100% renewables, electrification of homes and transport, shifts to winter peaking, the rise of data centres, future wholesale and retail trading arrangements, community energy, the role of grid-connected storage, and what is the future of gas?

 17:00 Concludes